...

 The Sakurayama Hachimangū Shrine was built approximately 1600 years ago.
 As the Main Shrine that looks after Takayama, it is mostly known for the Takayama Festivals.

 The Takayama Festival is one of Japan’s three most beautiful festivals.
-Unlike the Chichibu Festival in Saitama Prefecture and Gion Festival in Kyoto, Takayama Festival comes in 2 parts!
+Unlike the Chichibu Festival in Saitama Prefecture and the Gion Festival in Kyoto, the Takayama Festival comes in 2 parts!

-• Takayama Spring Festival (春の高山祭) is held on the 14th and 15th of April, featuring 12 floats.
+• Takayama Spring Festival (春の高山祭) is held on April 14 and 15, featuring 12 floats.

-• Takayama Autumn Festival (秋の高山祭) is held on the 9th and the 10th of October, featuring 11 floats.
+• Takayama Autumn Festival (秋の高山祭) is held on October 9 and 10, featuring 11 floats.

 Ⓒ photo-ac.com/